 If your student wishes to register for formal recruitment (the time period in the fall where our Interfraternity Council and Panhellenic Association groups are open for membership) they may register here.

-If your student is interested in Delta Sigma Theta Sorority Inc. they should contact the Coordinator of Student Activities.
+If your student is interested in Delta Sigma Theta Sorority Inc. they should contact the Assistant Director of Student Engagement & Leadership Development.

 Does My Student Need Letters of Recommendation?